About the Bobolink

 An Annual Change of Menu

-The Bobolink's species name oryzivorus means “rice-eating” and refers to this bird's penchant for grains, particularly during migration and on wintering grounds.
+The Bobolink's species name oryzivorus means “rice-eating” and refers to this bird's penchant for grains, particularly during migration and on its wintering grounds.
 When on the move, Bobolink flocks can eat large quantities of grains, and the birds are often shot as agricultural pests, particularly on their wintering grounds.
 Bobolinks are known as "butter birds” in Jamaica, where the plumped-up migrants are sometimes harvested for food as they pass through that country.

 Like the Blackpoll Warbler and Red Knot, the Bobolink is a champion long-distance migrant, traveling roughly 12,000 miles round-trip to and from central South America each year.
 During its lifetime, a Bobolink may travel the same distance as four or five laps around the world!